RecNes/File2Mail/README.md

 # Security Warning

 On this project, you have to write your e-mail password into configuration file wide open.
-There is no any cryptography added for hidind your secret.
+There is no any cryptography added for hiding your secret.
 I will change this approach on future versions.

 # Usage